Ampacity, voltage drop, correction factors, OCPD selection, neutral and EGC sizing to NEC (NFPA 70).

 NEC standard assumed conditions:

-How to Size Cables Using NEC (With Calculation Examples)
+How to Size Wires Using NEC (With Calculation Examples)

-The minimum size of a low-voltage power cable is determined for a particular installation based on its ability to meet current-carrying capacity and voltage drop requirements (Recommended).
+The minimum size of a low-voltage power wire is determined for a particular installation based on its ability to meet current-carrying capacity and allowable voltage drop requirements, which are essential when sizing conductors.
+Key factors in determining the correct wire size include the wire run and its distance, as longer wire runs require larger wire sizes to prevent excessive voltage drop.
+It is important to consider the total length of the wire run when performing calculations to ensure accurate sizing.
+Setting an allowable voltage drop as part of the design process helps maintain efficient power transmission and prolongs equipment lifespan.
+Excessive voltage drop can lead to heat buildup and potential fire hazards, making correct wire sizing critical for safety and compliance.
 The default design is non-continuous, with a toggle control to enable continuous current at 125% of the continuous load.
 The minimum size is the smallest conductor that satisfies both requirements:

-“Ampacity” is the maximum current a conductor can carry continuously under the conditions of use, without exceeding its temperature rating.
+“Ampacity rating” is the maximum current a wire can safely carry continuously under the conditions of use, without exceeding its temperature rating.
+Wire ampacity is affected by installation conditions such as ambient temperature and how the wires are installed.
 We start with Tabulated values from Article 310 and Appendix B and then apply any required ambient and multiple-conductor adjustments.
+For example, the ampacity of a wire can be reduced by 15% if the wire is located in an ambient temperature of 50°C (122°F) or more, as it loses its ability to dissipate heat effectively.
+When wires are bundled together or installed in conduits, their ampacity can be reduced by up to 65% due to decreased heat dissipation.
 Termination temperature limits still govern the final allowable ampacity wherever applicable.

 ℹ️ For most loads, ampacity is the driver for the phase (ungrounded) conductor size, and Terminal is the dictating factor.

-Voltage drop is the reduction in voltage that occurs as current travels through a cable due to the conductor's inherent impedance.
+Voltage drop is the reduction in voltage that occurs as current travels through a wire due to the conductor’s inherent impedance.
 NEC treats voltage drop as a design recommendation rather than a prescriptive limit.
 The Informational Notes recommend limiting branch-circuit voltage drop to ~3% and the feeder and branch total to ~5%.
-This drop is influenced by factors such as the supply phase, cable length, cross-sectional area, material, conductor operating temperature, current flowing, and the load’s power factor.
-By default, the calculator calculates this value and dictates the cable size.
+Setting an allowable voltage drop is essential as a design parameter to ensure efficient power transmission, prevent overheating, and prolong the lifespan of electrical components, especially in long wire runs or high-current applications.
+This drop is influenced by factors such as the supply phase, wire length (measured in feet or meters), cross-sectional area, material, conductor operating temperature, current flowing, and the load’s power factor.
+By default, the calculator calculates this value and may dictate the wire size.

-ℹ️ The voltage drop dictates the phase cable size for long route lengths.
+ℹ️ The voltage drop, based on the allowable voltage drop and the measured wire length in feet or meters, dictates the phase wire size for long route lengths.

 Conductors must be protected by an overcurrent protective device (OCPD) with standard ampere ratings and rules such as the small-conductor rule.
 The calculator assigns the correct rated OCPD device for the calculated phase conductor size.

 Conductors must have sufficient mechanical integrity to withstand handling, installation stresses, and environmental conditions without sustaining damage.
-NEC provides guidelines for enforcing the nominal minimum cross-sectional area of conductors, as outlined in the Table below.
+NEC provides guidelines for enforcing the nominal minimum cross-sectional area of conductors, which, in theoretical calculations, can be expressed in square meters, though in practice wire size is specified in mm² or by wire gauge (AWG), as outlined in the Table below.

 | NEC application (terminology) | Minimum conductor size (by material) | Key condition(s) | NEC reference |